 International students who are not citizens of EU member states require a visa to study in Cyprus.
 The College will forward applications to the Migration Authorities for approval and advice applicants about the process.

-Applicants from countries where there is a Cyprus Embassy / High Commission / Consulate may need to attend a visa interview before coming to Cyprus.
+Applicants from countries where there is a Cyprus Embassy / High Commission / Consulate must attest their documents and submit them to the Admissions Office.